Project Registry

 The Project Registry tracks open source projects at GW

 Students, faculty, and staff are encouraged to register publicly available projects to help us recognize and strengthen our GW open source community.
 To be eligible, a project must be shared under a standard public license (OSI-approved license for software, Open Data Commons or Creative Commons license for data or other works, or public-domain dedication).
-Projects should also align with the Open Source Definition or the Open Definition, as applicable.
+Projects should also align with the Open Source Definition, the Open Source AI Definition, or the Open Definition, as applicable.
 These definitions emphasize interoperability, open formats, and allowing the creation of derivative works.
+In addition, to be listed, a project should be a substantial original contribution by a GW student, faculty, or staff, and/or have originated from a GW-led collaboration.
+Please see the Project Submission Requirements for more details.

 Register Open Source Projects